DON’T MISS

 As an expat, it can sometimes feel like you spend half of your time in airports - whether that’s heading back home to visit family and friends, going on business trips or just taking a holiday.

 Thankfully, residents of Germany are well-served when it comes to flying: the federal republic is home to more than thirty commercial passenger and cargo airports, most of them served by both premium and budget airlines.
-Most major airports also have good transport connections that link air travel with rail travel and other forms of public transportation in Germany’s largest cities.
+Most major airports in Germany also have good transport connections that link air travel with rail travel and other forms of public transportation in Germany’s largest cities.

 International airports in Germany